Battle of Aljubarrota: Battle

 As few of the Frenchmen managed to escape, most were either slain or taken prisoner.
 When the main Castilian force entered the battle, they caused a great impression due to their order, equipment, and numbers.
 In order to get to the Portuguese line, however, the Castilians became disorganized, squeezing into the space between the two creeks that protected the flanks.
 At this time, the Portuguese reorganized.
-The vanguard of Nuno Álvares Pereira divided into two sectors.
-John of Portugal ordered the archers and crossbowmen to retire, while his rear troops advanced through the space opened between the vanguards.
-With all his troops needed at the front, there were no men available to guard the knight prisoners; John of Portugal ordered them to be killed on the spot and proceeded to deal with the approaching Castilians..
-According to Froissart, however, Avis' war council decided to slay their prisoners before the main body of Castile arrived, after the French cavalry failure, killing many knights, esquires and non-noble men-at-arms ..
+The vanguard under Álvares Pereira divided into two sections, while John of Portugal ordered the archers and crossbowmen to retire, and advanced the reserves into the space thus opened.
+With all his troops needed at the front, there were no men available to guard the French prisoners, and John of Portugal ordered them to be killed on the spot and proceeded to deal with the approaching Castilians..
+According to Froissart, however, Aviz's war council decided to slay their prisoners before the main body of Castile arrived, after the French cavalry failure, killing many knights, esquires and non-noble men-at-arms.

-Advancing uphill with the sun on their backs, squashed between the funnelling Portuguese defensive works and their own advancing rear, and under a heavy rain of English longbowmen's arrows shot from behind the Portuguese line and crossbow quarrels from behind both the Sweethearts' and the Honeysuckle wings on their flanks, the Castilians fought to win the day.
+Advancing uphill with the sun on their backs, squeezed between the funnelling Portuguese defensive works and their own advancing rear, and under a heavy rain of English longbow arrows loosed from behind the Portuguese line and crossbow bolts from behind both the Sweethearts' and the Honeysuckle wings on their flanks, the Castilians fought to win the day.
 The Castilian knights in the main body were forced to dismount and break in half their four-metre-long lances in order to join the constricted melèe alongside their infantry.

-At this stage of the battle, both sides sustained heavy losses, especially on the "Ala dos Namorados" where the Portuguese students became renowned for holding off the heavily armoured knights of the Castilian wings who, still on horseback, attempted to flank the Portuguese lines.
+At this stage of the battle, both sides sustained heavy losses, especially on the "Ala dos Namorados" where the Portuguese students became renowned for holding off the heavily-armoured knights of the Castilian wings who, still on horseback, attempted to flank the Portuguese lines.
 A similar attack was more successful on the right "Honeysuckle" flank, though only briefly and late in the fight.

-By sunset, only one hour after the battle began, the Castilian position was indefensible.
-When the Castilian royal standard-bearer fell, the already demoralized troops in the rear thought their King was dead and started to flee in panic; in a matter of moments this became a general rout where Juan of Castile had to run at full speed to save his life, leaving behind not only common soldiers but also many still dismounted noblemen.
+By sunset, only one hour after the battle began, the Castilian situation was untenable.
+When the Castilian royal standard-bearer fell, the already-demoralized troops in their rear thought their King was dead and started to flee in panic; in a matter of moments this became a general rout where Juan of Castile had to run at full speed to save his life, leaving behind not only common soldiers but also many still dismounted noblemen.

 The Portuguese pursued them down the hill and, with the battle won, killed many more while there was still light enough to see the enemy.